josamuna/NoteKeeperApp/README.md

 ## NoteKeeper project for Andela Trainning 2020

-# This project is made from the scratch and covert three Modules
+# This project is made from the scratch and covert many Modules, like :

 - [x] Understanding Android Application Basics
 - [x] Working with Android Tools and Testing